alexholehouse/proteomeScoutAPI/readme.md

     ### `get_phososphosites(<ID>)`

     This returns a list of 3-mer tuples, where each item in the list is a different phosphosite, and the three positions in each tuple associated with a phosphosite correspond to the position in the sequence, the residue being phosphorylated (Y/S/T) and the type.
-Note that position indexes from **1** (to maintain consistency with bioinformatics, not Python lists.
+Note that position indexes from **1** (to maintain consistency with bioinformatics, not Python lists).

     If the ID passed cannot be found in the database, then a `-1` value is returned.